-Also, it is not an all or nothing process.
+Also, it is not an all-or-nothing process.
 If you miss a day or two here or there you can still get your desired results.

 The key point here is that if one commits to learning something new for sixty-six (66) days, it then becomes a part of a person’s natural routine.
-There will be some struggle and ups and downs during that time period, but once you get it on automatic is becomes natural and easy.
+There will be some struggles and ups and downs during that time period, but once you get it on automatic is becomes natural and easy.

-So no matter whether we retire early, later, or not at all, we can all live fulfilling lives which make a difference in the experiences of others and to the entire world.
+So no matter whether we retire early, later, or not at all, we can all live fulfilling lives that make a difference in the experiences of others and the entire world.
 No matter what our age this is a New Beginning, which makes the question of when baby boomers retire rather insignificant.